MishraAkan/Buzzy-Bytes/README.md

    cd Frontend
    npm run dev
    ```
-   This will start the customer-facing frontend on `http://localhost:5173`.

 3. **Start the Admin Dashboard**:
    ```bash
    cd Admin
    npm run dev
    ```
-   This will start the admin dashboard on `http://localhost:5174`.

 ### Environment Variables